970Design/nsz-vue-comments-plugin/readme.txt

 5. Configure your allowed origins (one per line).

-6. (Optional) Enable reCAPTCHA v3 and add your site key and secret key from [Google reCAPTCHA Admin](https://www.google.com/recaptcha/admin).
+6. (Optional) Enable reCAPTCHA v3 and add your site key from [Google reCAPTCHA Admin](https://www.google.com/recaptcha/admin).

 7. Save your settings.